Presentations are taking place today! Please signup below to join them!

 Amudim

 Contact Amudim Visit Our Website Our Incomparable Faculty Hear It from Students!
-Courses Hands-On Torah Schedule Amudim Excusives Shabbatot and Hagim Internships and Hitnadvut Campus and Housing Tiyulim Covid-19 We Love Amudim!
-Think Higher What Do YOU Stand For?
-Why Amudim?
+Courses Hands-On Torah Schedule Amudim Excusives Shabbatot and Hagim Internships and Hitnadvut Campus and Housing Tiyulim Why Amudim?
 Hebrew Language Brochure Download PDF Brochure

 Look beyond the “what” to explore the “whys” of Jewish texts and ideas.